-- An agent runs a browser with Workspace and the WebRTC phone embedded into WWE on the agent's workstation. - The browser connects to the Agent Desktop service via the customer's corporate proxy and over the Azure ExpressRoute. - The WebRTC phone communicates with Genesys Multicloud CX services directly over the Internet.
+- An agent runs a browser with Workspace and the WebRTC phone embedded into WWE on the agent's workstation. - The browser connects to the Agent Desktop service over the private network. - The WebRTC phone communicates with Genesys Multicloud CX services directly over the Internet.